 Some of the systemic and ocular conditions responsible for acquired color vision deficiency are sickle cell anemia, diabetes, macular degeneration, Alzheimer’s disease, multiple sclerosis, optic nerve atrophy, Parkinson’s disease, chronic alcoholism, leukemia and medicines used for the treatment of tuberculosis, arthritis, neurological disorders, autoimmune diseases, heart diseases, erectile dysfunction.

 In acquired color blindness, one eye may be more affected than the other, and if the underlying disease is treated, it may improve color loss.
 In hereditary or genetic color blindness, however, both eyes are equally affected.

 Your ability to see color gradually deteriorates according to your age due to change in color of the natural crystalline lens of the eyes (lens become yellowish with age).

-If you have trouble seeing certain color or differentiating certain colors from the mixture of colors, your eye doctors (optometrist or ophthalmologist) will test to see if you have color blindness.
+If you have trouble seeing certain color or differentiating certain colors from the mixture of colors, your eye doctors (optometrist or ophthalmologist) will do color blind test to see if you have color blindness.

 If you have color blindness then you will have trouble seeing the dots and your doctor will advise you for the treatment of color blindness.